JetBrains/intellij-sdk-docs/basic_topics/virtual_file_system.md

 ---

-The virtual file system (VFS) is a component of IntelliJ IDEA that encapsulates most of its activity for working with files.
+The virtual file system (VFS) is a component of IntelliJ Platform that encapsulates most of its activity for working with files.
 It serves the following main purposes:

 *  Providing a universal API for working with files regardless of their actual location (on disk, in archive, on a HTTP server etc.);
 *  Tracking file modifications and providing both old and new versions of the file content when a modification is detected;